svinniks/pl-json-store/README.md

 END;
 ```

-and here is how to create an empty object as a named property of the root:
+and here is how to create an empty object `author` in the root:

 ```
 BEGIN